tlcheah2/tlcheah2/README.md

 - 😄 I can speak English, Malay, Chinese and Cantonese.

-- 🌱 I am currently learning to use NestJS in production project.
+- 🌱 I am currently involve a lot in Generate AI and LLM domain.
+  - Some of the active exploration involve MCP, Stagehand, Custom Tool Calling and etc

 - 🎸 My favourite band are Coldplay and One Ok Rock.
 They pump my mood up whenever I listened to their song.